goinvo/InvoPlaybook/_posts/2014-09-01-weekly-meetings.markdown

 For remote meetings, use your preferred communication channel: GoToMeeting, Google Hangout, Skype, Phone.
 Duration: 1 to 1.5 hours.
 Adjust as needed.

 ### Prep
-Post deliverables on Basecamp 2 hours prior to meeting.
+Post deliverables on Basecamp 2 hours prior to meeting or the night before.
+Some clients review the deliverables in advance and come to the meeting already with feedback.
+Others use the scheduled time during the meeting to review the latest deliverables.
+Adjust as needed.
 Message structure on Basecamp for deliverables:
 <ul>
 	<li>Subject: Deliverable name, version number, and current project week with total weeks (ex.